Maryland police say officers ‘permitted to use force’ in cases of resistance after videos show violent arrests

 Officers and public safety aides tried to set up a perimeter to separate the "aggressive and hostile crowd" that had formed as officers were making the arrests, according to the statement.

-During the incident, 18-year-old Jahtique Joseph John Lewis, of Harrisburg, pushed a public safety aide in the chest, yelled profanities, picked up a police bicycle and tried to throw it at a public safety aide, police said.
+During the incident, 18-year-old Jahtique Joseph John Lewis, of Harrisburg, pushed a public safety aide in the chest, yelled profanities, picked up a police bicycle and tried to hit a public safety aide with it, police said.

 Officers grabbed the bike from John Lewis, but he tried to assault the aide again, police said.
 He resisted arrest as officers tried to take him into custody, police said.